-“Regression is a term applied to lesions that our immune system attacks or treats,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“Regression is a term applied to lesions that our immune system attacks or treats,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 An atypical mole is one that usually looks different from other moles on the person’s body – an odd looking mole, often at least the size of a pencil eraser.